 An extremely high percentage of people suffer through pain and loss of motion due to poorly functioning fascial tissue and the workouts they do on top of them.

-Now you might be thinking that getting a masseuse to work on you right before a workout will get quite expensive.
+Now you might think that getting a masseuse to work on you right before a workout will be expensive.

 Well, I’m here to tell you that you don’t need one.

 This can be easily remedied by applying the first principle of the Peak Performance Formula:

 Peak Performance Principle 1.
 Get Your Self Myofascial Release on!

 The most effective way of improving the quality of your fascial tissue is through massage, aka Self Myofascial release (SMR) or what others call Self Massage.